-The Garage operates programs students interested in working on their entrepreneurial and passion projects outside the classroom alongside like minded students in our 11,000 square foot space.
-The Garage programs are open to all full-time degree seeking Northwestern students – undergraduate, graduate, or PhD – and from any school.
+The Garage operates programs for students interested in working on their entrepreneurial and passion projects outside the classroom alongside like minded students in our 11,000 square foot space.
+The Garage programs are open to all full-time degree seeking Northwestern students – undergraduate, graduate, or PhD – from any school.
 We welcome a range of projects and ideas from hardware to software, for profit and nonprofit, arts, music, and more.

 The Tinker Program